tsaklidis/MeteoValidation/README.md

 <p>
 	Assign the task to a cron job every 3 hours. (meteo.gr has forecast every 3 hours) <br>
 	In order to check the collected data use the show_plots.py script.
 Give a date as an argument for older days.
-No date shows today forecast.
+No date argument shows today forecast.
 </p>

 ```shell